Aenas11/PBIHoster/deployment/README.md

 ## Quick Start

+### With HTTPS (Recommended for Production)

-1. Download the `docker-compose.yml` file from this folder to your local machine.
+1. Download `docker-compose.yml` and `Caddyfile` from this folder
-2. Open a terminal in the directory where you saved the file.
-3. Run the following command to start the application:
+2. Edit `Caddyfile` and replace `yourdomain.com` with your actual domain
+3. Ensure your domain's DNS points to your server's IP address
+4. Run:

     ```bash
     docker compose up -d
     ```

+5. The application will be available at `https://yourdomain.com` (Caddy handles automatic SSL)

+### Without HTTPS (Testing/Local Only)

+1. Download `docker-compose.http.yml` from this folder
+2. Run:

+    ```bash
+    docker compose -f docker-compose.http.yml up -d
+    ```

-4. The application will be available at [http://localhost:8080](http://localhost:8080).
+3. The application will be available at [http://localhost:8080](http://localhost:8080)

 ## Port Configuration